 Both countries share food standards and imported food control systems which are designed to protect public health and safety to a high level.

-This means that under the TTMRA most risk category foods and all surveillance category foods from New Zealand are not subject to the requirements of the Imported Food Control Act 1992 (the Act).
+This means that under the TTMRA most risk food and all surveillance food from New Zealand are not subject to the requirements of the Imported Food Control Act 1992 (the Act).

-Note that Australian biosecurity (quarantine) requirements still apply to food from New Zealand.
+Note that Australian biosecurity requirements still apply to food from New Zealand.